Randy Gage on Mad Genius, MLM, and Meth

 Meth was the most difficult addiction I ever faced, worse than cocaine or even heroin.
-But as you can see in the book, the situation did offer opportunities to learn and grow, and ultimately emerge in a better place.”
+But as you can see in the book, the situation did offer opportunities to learn and grow from my mistakes, and ultimately emerge in a better place.”

 Turning to network marketing, there was some big news a few months ago that you transitioned to a new network marketing company.
 How is that going for you?

 “It was a big change, launching a new program again.
-But it’s been very rewarding, and a good chance to work more in the U.S. market for the time being, after a decade of criss-crossing the globe.
+But it has been very rewarding, and a good chance to work more in the U.S. market for the time being, after a decade of criss-crossing the globe.

 There is really nothing as fulfilling as seeing new people step into their greatness, recognize their power and accomplish great things in the business.

 The timing has been very fortuitous.
 Network marketing is going through all those cataclysmic changes, just like other industries.
 So the way we do the business is changing rapidly.